 Combining different techniques for starting your RPG session

 I suggest testing different styles of introductions for your own RPG sessions.
 Let us know what works best for you in the comments below.
-Please also share your biggest intro scene fails – that’s usually very informative!
+Please feel free to share your biggest intro scene fails – those are usually very informative!

 Never start with a combat scene